Azure/azure-docs-sdk-dotnet/api/overview/azure/powerbi-embedded.md

 ## Client library

-Use the client library to connect with PowerBI APIs to access and interact with data sets and reports.
+Use the client library to connect with Power BI APIs to access and interact with data sets and reports.

 Install the [NuGet package](https://www.nuget.org/packages/Microsoft.PowerBI.Api) directly from the Visual Studio [Package Manager console][PackageManager].